laurelschwulst/pingpractice.org-eleventy/transmissions-staging/why-write-pings-down.md

 1. See how they (and you) evolve
 2. Sense the themes that exist within Pings
-3. Ultimately, discover what Pings prove true for you
+3. Ultimately, discover what Pings remain true for you

-Browsing past Pings can also help you take a step back and see the thoughts, feelings, ideas, and moods you experience as the energetic flow that they are.
+Browsing past Pings can also help you take a step back and see the thoughts, feelings, ideas, and moods you experience as the energetic flows that they are.

 The metadata the [Ping Practice app](https://pingpractice.org/transmissions/why-an-app/) automatically associates with each Ping supports this act.
 This information grounds Pings in time which can provide a durable scaffolding for navigating Pings and understanding how they relate to the embodied moments we meet Pings in.<sup>[iii]</sup>